Jialiang Wang, Ph.D.

 Nashville, TN 37232-2380

-Cancer is a remarkably heterogenous disease at all aspects.
+Cancer is a remarkably heterogeneous disease at all aspects.
 This complexity represents one of the major challenges to develop precise diagnoses and effective treatments.
 As such, we work toward a better understanding of cancer heterogeneity and subsequently better therapeutic approaches.

 1. Cancer Stem Cells.